Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-tennis-themed-workouts.md

 alt: Exercises to serve up tennis excellence
 author: Jamie Spoor
 date: 2022-06-20T08:54:47.955Z
-postDesc: Tennis styled workouts to up your game ahead of Wimbledon
+postDesc: Tennis styled workouts to serve up excellence ahead of Wimbledon
 ---
 Nothing says the great British summer quite like extortionately priced strawberries, inclement weather, a pint of Pimm's and the distant thwack of tennis balls.